xieyu/vim-assist/readme.md

-##How to write extension
+##Write extension
-well, There lots of things to be find, tags, functions, symbols and so on. you can easylly write an extension for it like filefinder,
+well, There're lots of things to be find, tags, functions, symbols and so on. you can easylly write an extension for it like filefinder,
 ###Concepts:
 There several Class in this packet:
 * Candidate is a basic record for search, It's member name will be shown to user, and it's member content used for search